What happens if you don’t get a bone graft?

 Dr. Adams does full arch implant cases every day.
 He will do your entire case including the oral surgery and fitting the teeth.
 It is important to have an experienced implant surgeon because problems with implants can occur.
 We also offer sedation if you who would rather be put to sleep for implants.

-- graft near the time of extraction where a dental implant is placed at the time or around the time of tooth extraction.
+Socket preservation or bone graft of an extraction site with implant surgery.
+Bone graft near the time of extraction where a dental implant is placed at the time or around the time of tooth extraction.
 During this immediate implant surgery or delayed implant surgery, the implant is surgically placed along with a bone graft to fill in any holes in the bone the implant does not fill.
 In this later case, the implant and graft heal at the same time in about 2-3 months.

-- In cases where several teeth are being removed and several implants are being placed, grafting should always be performed.
+Ridge preservation bone graft with multiple extractions and implants.
+In cases where several teeth are being removed and several implants are being placed, grafting should always be performed.
 The grafts are performed to prevent tissue loss in the areas where teeth are removed and to help bone to grow properly around the implants.
 Complex full arch implants cases always requires some grafting to achieve optimal results.

-Bone Grafts are used to preserve bone after Extractions
+Bone Grafts preserve bone and prevent infection

 Grafts can be necessary in order to get extraction sites to heal properly.
 Grafting in extraction sites is also called socket preservation.
 Wisdom teeth and root canal extraction sites are notorious for having healing complications.
 Wisdom teeth are often times chronically infected prior to extraction and contain cysts.
 Wisdom teeth surgical sites can be difficult to reach and perform perfect surgical procedures.
 The sites are also difficult for people to keep clean and following post operative instructions can be difficult.
 Guided tissue regeneration techniques including bone grafts and platelet rich fibrin treatment are often used to help wisdom tooth extraction sites heal well.
 Basically when a tooth gets removed, a patient is sent home with a hole in their jaw bone (unless a graft is placed).
 A treatment such as PRF does a few things: 1) physically blocks gum tissue from growing into the jaw bone 2) helps protect the jawbone from bacterial infection.
 3) provides building blocks to aid bone cells in growing new bone.
 When wisdom teeth extraction sites and other tooth extraction sockets are not managed properly, bone infections can persist for years.
 Many people believe chronic bone infections pose serious risk of medical problems.